Noctis/kickstart-app/docs/Service_Providers.md

-For example, if there is an `App\Service\DummyServiceInterface` interface defined, a class called `App\Service\DummyService` which implements it, and you wish for DIC to provide an instance of the latter every time the former is required, this is how the entry in the array returned by the Service Provider should look like:
+For example, if there is an `App\Service\DummyServiceInterface` interface defined, a class called `App\Service\DummyService` which implements it, and you wish for DIC to provide an instance of the latter every time the former is requested via dependency injection (i.e. via constructor), this is how the entry in the array returned by the Service Provider should look like:

 ```php
 return [